 Park & Ride Scheme

-The Park and Ride car park is located in Dangan (to the northwest of Corrib Village).
+The Park and Ride car park is located in North Campus (to the northwest of Corrib Village).
 It can be accessed via the entrance to Corrib Village, off the Upper Newcastle Road.
 Opening hours are from 0600 to 2300 on weekdays only.
 The spaces in the Park and Ride are for staff and students only, but the Pay and Display/Pay by Phone spaces are available for visitors if they purchase a ticket from the nearby machine or online via the app (apcoaconnect).
-To exit the car park, drive up to the exit barrier which will automatically rise.
+To exit the carpark, drive up to the exit barrier which will automatically rise.